jeffmcwhirter/rdx/README.md

 ant
 </pre>

 This builds dist/rdxplugin.jar and copies it into your local .ramadda/plugins directory.
-To release it to an external server you'll need to copy the plugin to the server's ramadda/plugins directory.
+To release it to an external server you'll need to copy the plugin to the server's ramadda/plugins directory and restart the repository.

 As a convenience we make a release of the plugin in the <a href="lib">lib directory</a>.

 # Configuration

-Along with the rdxplugin.jar plugin file there is some further configuration to do - specify the external RDX database, configure email settings, configure SMS settings.
+Along with the rdxplugin.jar plugin file there is some further configuration to do - specify the external RDX database, email and SMS settings.

-These configuration options are set in the rdx.properties file (example <a href="blob/master/src/com/radiometrics/plugin/rdx.properties">here</a>.
+These configuration options are set in the rdx.properties file (example <a href="rdx.properties">here</a>).
 If not already done so copy this file to your RAMADDA server's
 <a href="https://geodesystems.com/repository/userguide/installing.html#home">home directory</a>.

 ## Configuring the RDX database